-The National Retail Federation (NRF) reported that 174 million shoppers were out shopping in the stores or online during the kickoff 2017 holiday weekend.
-This represents 20 million more shoppers than last year and 10 million more than the estimated 164 million expected to shop.
-Black Friday was the most popular day with 77 million consumers out in the stores and 81 million shopping on Cyber Monday online.
+The National Retail Federation (NRF) reported that 165 million shoppers were out shopping in the stores or online during the kickoff 2018 holiday weekend.
+Black Friday was the most popular day with 67 million consumers out in the stores and 67.4 million shopping on Cyber Monday online.
+Small Business Saturday had 47.4 million consumers out shopping.

 Different methods are used by each forecaster to predict holiday sales but all of them have predicted an increase this year.
-The National Retail Federation (NRF) predicts an increase of 3.6 to 4.0 percent in holiday sales to $682 billion.
-The Deloitte Annual Holiday Survey forecasts an increase of 4.0 to 4.5 percent while the International Council of Shopping Centers (ICSC) forecasts a 3.8 percent increase.
-ComScore Inc. is predicting a happy holiday sales season for U.S. web retailers with a forecast of a 20% increase to $96 billion in sales this holiday online shopping season.
+The National Retail Federation (NRF) predicts an increase of 4.3 percent to 4.8 percent in holiday sales to $720 billion.
+The Deloitte Annual Holiday Survey forecasts an increase of 5.0 to 5.6 percent while the International Council of Shopping Centers (ICSC) forecasts a 4.5 percent increase.
+ComScore Inc. is predicting a happy holiday sales season for U.S. web retailers with a forecast of a 18 to 19 percent increase in sales this holiday online shopping season.

 **The sum of the totals may be greater than 100 percent because the respondents can choose more than one answer.